 When you need a Chapter 13 bankruptcy lawyer talk to attorney David Kingsbury.
-In over 24 years of practicing bankruptcy he has filed over 7,500 bankruptcy cases.
+In over 28 years of practicing bankruptcy he has filed more than 8,000 bankruptcy cases.
 Many of those have been chapter 13 cases.

 Most people want to file a chapter 7 case to “wipe it all out”.
 For us too…that’s the default answer.
 If we can do a Chapter 7 bankruptcy for someone then that is generally what we advise.
 However, that type of bankruptcy isn’t available or even advisable for everyone even if they qualify for it.
 There may be good reason to choose a Chapter 13 case instead.
 In chapter 13 your debt is reorganized and most people in chapter 13 pay only a small portion of their debt with no interest.

 Chapter 13 is helpful in the following situations.
 If one or more of these factors is present to any degree then it’s a signal to me that at least considering a Chapter 13 case is the right thing to do.

 - You don’t qualify for a Chapter 7 because your income is too high.

 - A decline or loss of income was only temporary, leaving you far behind on your debt payments and you just need some time to get caught back up.

 - You may have debts that can’t be discharged in a Chapter 7 case.
 Examples are things like debts you were ordered to pay in a divorce, recent taxes, child support or spousal maintenance, etc.